 Your feet are marvels of engineering.
 Each one contains 30 bones and 28 joints.
 These components are tough and durable, but they’re also susceptible to arthritis.
-At Colorado Foot + Ankle Sports Medicine in Parker, Colorado, podiatrists Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and their team provide arthritic foot and ankle care to adult patients.
+At Colorado Foot + Ankle Sports Medicine in Parker, Colorado, podiatrists Kevin Blue, DPM, FACFAS, and the team provide arthritic foot and ankle care to adult patients.
 To schedule an appointment, call the office or book one online today.

 Foot and ankle arthritis is a chronic condition that causes your joints to become swollen and generally irritated.
 Over time, this causes pain, inflammation, and in serious cases, immobility.

 There are several types of foot and ankle arthritis, including:

 Osteoarthritis, or wear-and-tear arthritis, occurs when cartilage –– a soft, cushion-like substance that pads your joints –– breaks down and wears away.
 This causes your bones to rub up against one another, resulting in stiffness and discomfort.

 Rheumatoid arthritis is an autoimmune disease that causes your immune system to attack the lining of your joints (synovium).
 As the synovium becomes swollen and irritated, it damages the bone, cartilage, tendons, and ligaments in your feet and ankles.
 Over time, this can result in a deformity or disability.

 If you experience a foot and ankle fracture or dislocate your ankle, you might develop post-traumatic arthritis.
 Like osteoarthritis, post-traumatic arthritis causes your cartilage to wear away.
 Research shows that injured joints are about seven times more likely to become arthritic compared to healthy joints.